topukhan/restapi/README.md

 ## Server Configuration

-1. Ensure that your XAMPP or similar stack is installed and running.
+1. Ensure that your Laragon is installed and running.
+(Currently run only with laragon)
 2. Start Apache and MySQL servers.

 ## Accessing the API Views